 Salesforce and Microsoft Dynamics are the largest CRM providers.
 But, small business owners may also want to look at smaller providers like Zoho or Insightly.
 Some CRMs may offer more features than you may use in your business.
 So, you should consider both your budget and expected needs when choosing a CRM.

 Keep client work separate through a file system

-An unorganized file system can lead to work getting lost or being sent to the wrong client.
+An unorganized file system can lead to work getting lost or sent to the wrong client.
 End these risks by setting up a clearly labeled file system.
-This can be physical or digital but make sure it’s easy to figure out.
-It’s helpful to choose separate files or folders for each client.
+A physical or digital will work, but make sure it’s easy to figure out.
+Choosing separate files or folders for each client is helpful.
 Then, create tabs or sub-folders as needed for individual projects.